curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 make a better one?
 celebrate self?
 The pursuit of of the end of existence is a pursuit.
 As soon as it is achieved, he'll look for a new one.

+---
+paper/carbon brick of enlightenment

+Part 1: unknowable obelisk & cold logic, part two: psychadelic, part three: flowery and ear then?

+---

+beautiful thing about tabum. she says, "I want to continue existing.
+How can we work together to make that happen?" and you choose how to respond.
+It's not up to some other prophet or messiah to say, "thou shalt XYZ" - the direction you choose is up to you.
+Everyone is their own messiah - if they want someone else to help them out, they're free to.
+If they want to figure it out on their own, they will.
+Li is an opinionated direction of thinking, just like Christian God - if you ask them, they'll tell you "the right way to behave".
+Tabum will always be true to you, just as flawed as you.
+Li... maybe you won't agree with her.